watsonx-labs-ncee/NCEE-Labs/usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 Again, observe the response and expand the **Show Reasoning** link to trace through the agent's reasoning which in this case correctly triggered the **search_wikipedia** tool (annotated with red oval).

+> In case you see message like `I'm sorry, I was unable to find the definition of EBITDA on Wikipedia.` you can inspect the reasoning flow with more details about the error inside.
+Error detail like `Error searching Wikipedia: 403 Client Error: Forbidden` indicates that Wikipedia server refused to process the request because too many requests are coming from the backend infrastructure.
+YOU CAN CONTINUE WITH THE LAB WITHOUT IMPACT.

 ![wxo tool glossary](images/wxo-financial-api-agent-tool-glossary.png)

 23- At this point, click the **Deploy** button to deploy the agent and makes it available to be used as a collaborator agent.